 List of the 5 largest electricity providers in Germany

-There are over 1,100 suppliers on the German electricity market.
+There are plenty of suppliers on the German electricity market.
 A few large electricity companies hold around three-quarters of the market share, while the remaining quarter is held by municipal utilities, most of which are run by local authorities.
 Here are the 5 largest electricity suppliers:

 1. E.ON AG, Essen